Baseball at the 2022 Bolivarian Games

-Baseball competitions at the 2022 Bolivarian Games were held from 29 June to 5 July 2022 at the Estadio Erasmo Camacho Calamar in Valledupar, Colombia.
-The tournament marked the first appearance of the Dominican Republic at the Bolivarian Games; Panama, which had won three of the past four Golds, did not return, potentially because they were preparing for 2023 World Baseball Classic qualifiers in September.
+Baseball competitions at the 2022 Bolivarian Games were held from 29 June to 5 July 2022 at the Estadio Erasmo Camacho Calamar in Valledupar.
+The tournament marked the first appearance of the Dominican Republic at the Bolivarian Games; Panama, which had won three of the past four tournaments, did not return, potentially because they were preparing for 2023 World Baseball Classic qualifiers in September.